kleinjm/dotfiles/README.md

 - Start Ukuu and select kernel 4.20.0 (tested with this one and it works)
 - Restart
 - Run `linux/scripts/setup_magic_mouse.sh`

-### Dropbox
-- To get dropbox to run at startup, go to Startup Items and add the `~/.dropbox-dist/dropbox...` file to the list

 ### Albert
 - Albert and CopyQ will get installed as part of dependencies.
 The linux restore settings script will provide the custom keyboard shortcut to open the paste buffer.